kvanbortel/swen-261-team-project/docs/DesignDoc.md

 >
 > **[Sprint 3] decisions**
 > - (2024/10/24) Refactored logout system.
 Previously, we were using local service variables to store authenticated usernames.
 However, on any page refresh/initialization these credentials were removed.
 The application now instead uses
 > localStorage to store credentials so these persist across pages.
 This also allowed us to add an authentication guard to non-login pages, so indexing a route without authentication is cleaner.
+> - (2024/10/31) Decided to use an md5 library to hash passwords so they are not stored in plaintext by our backend.